Aish328/Machine-Learning-Projects/Face-Mask-Detection/Readme.md

 "LabelBinarizer()" function is used to change the Alphabetic values in "labels" list to numerical format.
 Hence  we get both "data" and "labels" list containing  numerical values.

+##Training

+for training , Earning rate is set to 1e-4 , epochs = 20, batch size = 96.
+These set parameters are called hyperparametrs which are tuned in order to optimise model for avoiding overfitting . this process is callef ###Hyper-Parameter Tuning